AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 ## Includes

 The `includes` function is used to determine if an array or list contains a given item.
+This function returns a boolean.

 **Format**